webmachinelearning/charter/README.md

-[DRAFT] Machine Learning for the Web Community Group Charter
+Machine Learning for the Web Community Group Charter
 =======

 This repository is used to solicit input from the community regarding the